-In preparation for the start of the Resolution Plan (RP) implementation, IOI and Grassroots have been regularly engaging local NGOs and State of Sarawak Government to ensure their continued support.
-On 18 January 2019, IOI reached an agreement with 3 local non-governmental organisations (NGOs) on the scope and timing of their contribution to the dispute resolution process, mainly community capacity building and community participatory mapping, which are the main components of Phase I and Phase II of the RP, respectively.
+In preparation for the start of the Resolution Plan implementation, IOI and Grassroots have been regularly engaging local NGOs and State of Sarawak Government to ensure their continued support.
+On 18 January 2019, IOI reached an agreement with 2 local NGOs who formed Community’s Information and Communication Centre (CICOM) and will conduct Community Capacity Building exercise and Community Participatory Mapping, which are the main components of Phase I and Phase II of the Resolution Plan, respectively.

 In early March 2019, IOI obtained the consent from the last community, Long Teran Batu.
 Thus, having secured consent from all nine affected communities, IOI and CICOM launched, in mid-March 2019, the community capacity building stage of the Resolution Plan.
 The purpose of this exercise is to do the following:

 - Double check whether the communities have good understanding of

 - RSPO Principles & Criteria in conflict resolution,

 - Free, Prior, and Informed Consent process, and